 Unlike the east and west coasts where apple orchards can be found in abundance, New Mexico has a few select orchards and even fewer you-picks.
 Romero Orchards (below) still offers the chance to get out and pick your own.
 The other orchards will sell you apples in a number of varieties, but they are sold by the bushel.
 The former Dixon Apple Orchard near Cochiti and Tent Rocks National Monument was burned when fire swept through several years ago.
-It had been the closest u-pick to Albuquerque.
+It had been the closest you-pick to Albuquerque.

 This family owned and operated orchard has been a local favorite since 1962.
 They feature a variety of apples, including Gala, early golds, golden delicious, Winesap, Arkansas blacks, and more.
 The different varieties ripen at different times, so be sure to check their website to see which of your favorites will be available, and when.
 They sell honey and pollen by appointment.
 You can also pick your own apples.

 Hays Honey and Apple Farm

 Besides having some of the most delicious honey locally, the apples at the Hays Farm are great too.
 Hays offers an easy drive south of Albuquerque to a beautiful location in Bosque Farms where there are apple varieties such as Gala, Crimson, Winesap and more.
 A great place to stop and get apples without the crowds.
-Call 505-869-2369 for information.

 Heritage Farm at Botanic Garden

 The Botanic Garden now sells fresh apples!
 A bumper crop of Rome apples can go home with you by the 14 or 7-pound bag.
 Fresh frozen grape juice from the grapevines is also for sale, by the half gallon.
 They' also sell mums.
-Apples, juice and flowers are available while supplies last during the Harvest Festival.
+Apples, juice, and flowers are available while supplies last during the Harvest Festival.

 Romero's has apples for sale in the beautiful Embudo Valley, just north of Santa Fe.
 You can typically stop by seven days a week during apple season.
 You pick them yourself, by the bushel or half or quarter bushel.
 They also sell them already picked, but prices are higher.
-Romero's has over 330 trees and varieties such as red delicious, Winesap, red rome and more.
-They also have pears, peaches, plums and several varieties of apricots.
+Romero's has over 330 trees and varieties such as red delicious, Winesap, Red Rome, and more.
+They also have pears, peaches, plums, and several varieties of apricots.
 They accept cash and checks only.

 Heading out to Wagner Farms in Corrales is an experience and one that can't be missed during the harvest season.
-Yes, they have apples, and so much more, like a pumpkin patch, chile roasting, hayrides, a petting zoo and a corn maze.
+Yes, they have apples, and so much more, like a pumpkin patch, chile roasting, hayrides, a petting zoo, and a corn maze.
 Apples and other fruits can be purchased at the Farm Stand, but if you have kids, plan to spend the better part of the day there.